rexlManu/keshi-cli/README.md

 };
 ```

-You can set preset to a name of one of your presets.
+You can set 'preset' to one of your presets

 ## Presets

-Your presets are saved in your user home in `.keshirc` or `.keshirc.json`.
+Your presets are saved in your user home directory under `.keshirc` or `.keshirc.json`.

 ### Premade presets